bfanger/svelte-project-template/Readme.md

 - Creates an example unittest
 - Creates an example e2e test
 - Creates an example storybook story
-- Number of folders inside node_modules goes from ~279 to ~964.
+- Number of folders inside node_modules grows from ~347 to ~967.

 ## Linting